Kinto/kinto/docs/tutorials/first-steps.rst

 .. note::

-    Do not run away!
-You will most likely use :github:`Kinto/kinto.js`, which provides nice abstractions to interact with the Kinto API.
+    Don't run away!
+Remember, you will most likely use a library like :github:`Kinto/kinto.js`, which provides nice abstractions to
+    interact with the Kinto API.

 Once merged, we can send back again our modifications using the last record ``ETag`` value: